ahmedmohsen50/HRAM/README.md

-HRAM Features Overview
-Welcome to the HRAM (Human Resource and Attendance Management) system!
-This project aims to provide a comprehensive set of features for managing employees, attendance, and HR-related tasks.
-Below is an overview of the key features offered by this system:

-Login Page
-Access the system using any web browser by logging in through the login page.
-This ensures secure access to the system for authorized personnel.

-Dashboard
-The dashboard provides an intuitive interface with commonly used graphs to visualize HR-related data.
-Get a quick overview of important metrics and insights.

-Employees Management
-Record and manage employees' data efficiently using the employees management screen.
-Perform the following actions:

-Set basic employee information such as name, contact details, and personal information.
-Manage employee salaries, including adjustments and updates.
-Handle employee loans, deductions, and compensations.
-Set overtime rates and manage overtime requests.
-Manage employee bank account details.
-Store and manage employee documents securely.
-Set employee shifts and manage scheduling.
-Core HR Module Transfer
-Efficiently transfer employees from one department to another within the organization.
-Manage department transfers seamlessly.

-Resignations
-Handle employee resignations through the system.
-Manage and track employee resignations efficiently.

-Warnings
-Effectively manage employee warnings and disciplinary actions.
-Keep track of employee performance-related issues and document them for future reference.

-Terminations
-Manage employee terminations within the system.
-Maintain a record of terminated employees and relevant details.

-Departments
-Add and view departments within the organization.
-Keep track of organizational structure and hierarchy.

-Designation
-Manage employee designations within the organization.
-Assign specific job roles and responsibilities to employees.

-Company Policies
-Record and maintain company policies within the system.
-Document and communicate organizational rules and guidelines.

-Timesheet's Module
-Efficiently manage employee attendance using the timesheet module.
-Perform the following actions:

-Manage employee attendance records.
-Import attendance data from finger print devices.
-Generate daily and monthly detailed attendance reports.
-Allow administrators to update attendance records.
-View individual employee attendance in detail.
-Generate overtime reports, indicating the status of overtime requests (approved, rejected, or pending).
-File Managers Module
-Efficiently manage files and folders within the system.
-Perform the following actions:

-Organize and store files and folders securely.
-Manage document expiration dates and receive notifications for approaching expirations.

-This README provides an overview of the HRAM system, developed as my graduation project, and its key features.
-For more detailed information and instructions on using specific features, please refer to the relevant sections within the system's interface
+# HRAM Repository

+Welcome to the HRAM (Human Resource and Attendance Management) repository!
+This repository contains the codebase for the HRAM system, developed as part of my graduation project.
+HRAM is a comprehensive system designed to streamline employee management, attendance tracking, and HR-related tasks.
+Below is an overview of the key modules and features included in this repository:

+## Employees Management

+- Set basic employee information
+- Manage employee salaries
+- Handle loans, deductions, and compensations
+- Set commotions and overtime rates
+- Manage bank account details
+- Store and manage employee documents
+- Set employee shifts

+## Core HR Module Transfer

+- Transfer employees from one department to another

+## Resignations

+- Manage employee resignations

+## Warnings

+- Manage employee warnings

+## Terminations

+- Manage employee terminations

+## Departments

+- Add and view departments

+## Designation

+- Manage employee designations

+## Company Policies

+- Record company policies

+## Timesheet's Module

+- Manage employee attendance
+- Import attendance from fingerprint devices
+- Generate detailed daily and monthly attendance reports
+- Update attendance from admin account only
+- View employee attendance details
+- Generate overtime reports for all employees with request status

+## File Managers Module

+- Manage files and folders
+- Track document expiration dates

+Please refer to the specific modules and files within the repository for more detailed information on implementation and usage.

+Thank you for exploring the HRAM repository.
+If you have any questions or suggestions, please feel free to reach out.